SammysHP/rampinglight/README.md

 ### Beacon mode

-Tap six times to enter beacon mode.
+Tap five times to enter beacon mode.
 In this mode the flashlights runs at low intensity and flashes every two seconds.
 Tap again to return to normal flashlight mode.

 ### Strobe mode